Change request

 Each change request applies to a single product code.
 You have 2 choices when creating a change request:

-1: If you know the product code, you enter the code in the Product field (or you can select the required code).
+1: If you know the product code, you enter the code in the Product field, or you can select the code.

 2: If you do not know the product code, you can provide a short description of the product in the Description (if product unknown) field.
 A subject matter expert uses your description to trace the correct product code and they add it to the Product field.
 After the Product field is populated, the Description field becomes unavailable for entry.

-The change manager for the change request can only advance it through the change cycle when the correct product code has been identified and recorded.
+The change manager for the change request can only advance it through the change cycle when the correct product code is identified and recorded.

 or